top of page

 Up to Date Springtail Identification and Common Name Resource

-Updated: Aug 13
+Updated: Mar 13

-After these three categories is a list of species in hobbyist culture with their most up to date info and a list of all names they go under.
+After these categories is a list of species in hobbyist culture with their most up to date info and a list of all names they go under.

 Scientific name changes:

-"Orange Springtails" Bilobella braunerae>Protanura sp>Yuukianura aphoruroides
+"Orange Springtails" Bilobella braunerae --> Protanura sp --> Yuukianura aphoruroides

 So called Bilobella braunerae first entered my possession in February of 2022.
 I sent a series of macro shots to Frans Janssens of collembola.org and he identified them as Protanura sp.
 Following higher resolution images he determined them to likely be the closely related Yuukianura aphoruroides, a species which came from the Philippines into Europe via earthworm cultures.
 Microscopic analysis confirmed the ID.
 Yuukianura aphoruroides is the definitive ID for all springtails previously sold as Billobella or Protanura.
 I have yet to see evidence of real Bilobella being commercialized anywhere in the world.